 Before you choose which wall paint is right for your needs, you should examine the differences between water and oil-based paints.

 Water-based paints will require you to thoroughly clean the walls first, then rough up the surface with sandpaper, so the paint has a better chance to stick.

 The advantages of using water-based paint include the following.

 - Prevents Mildew from Forming

-- Can be used on most surfaces as well.
+- It can be used on most surfaces as well.

 Oil-based wall paint should be considered as well for its properties.

-However, you will need protective gloves, goggles, and gear when using oil-based paint.
+However, when using oil-based paint, you will need protective gloves, goggles, and gear.

 Plus, you will need a strong solvent such as turpentine for cleaning.

 Turpentine carries a strong, unpleasant odor that will need to be ventilated from your home.